tableau/hyper-db/website/docs/sql/external/formats.md

 :::

-Besides the [common format options](#common-format-options) and the [text format options](#text-format-options), the CSV format supports the following options:
+Besides the [common format options](#common-format-options) and the options for [text format](#external-format-text), the CSV format supports the following options:

 `HEADER => boolean`